Basics

 In the homepage, you can perform the following actions:

-1. Create and open digital twin templates: Through the home page, you can create new digital twin templates or open existing ones for editing and customization.
+2. Open digital twin templates: You can open existing digital twin templates for editing and customization.

-3. Recently edited list: On the homepage, you can see a list of recently edited digital twin templates and scenes.
+5. Recently edited list: On the homepage, you can see a list of recently edited digital twin templates and scenes.
 This feature enables you to quickly access recently used templates and scenes, improving your workflow efficiency.

 Template Editor